 Program Information

-The Master of Music degree consists of a core of courses which serve as a common foundation and a set of more specialized courses in one of five concentrations: composition, music history and literature, performance, conducting, and music education.
+The Master of Music degree consists of a core of courses which serve as a common foundation and a set of more specialized courses in one of five concentrations: composition, musicology, performance, conducting, and music education.
 The degree may be used as a preparation for doctoral studies in music, or it may serve as a terminal degree.
 Minimum credits for each concentration is 45.

 Composition

-The composition concentration includes course work in composition, music history, and music theory as well as a thesis (original composition).
+The composition concentration includes course work in composition, musicology, and analysis as well as a thesis (original composition).
 Ensembles, studio instruction, and course work in conducting are also available.

 Performance

-The performance concentration includes vocal or instrumental studio instruction, work with small and large ensembles, and course work in music history and music theory.
+The performance concentration includes vocal or instrumental studio instruction, work with small and large ensembles, and course work in musicology and analysis.
 Pianists may emphasize solo performance, pedagogy, or accompanying.
 Studies in jazz areas are available.

 Conducting

-The conducting concentration includes course work in conducting, music history, and music theory, and a conducting practicum to fulfill the thesis requirement.
+The conducting concentration includes course work in conducting, musicology, and analysis and public performances in partial fulfillment of the thesis requirement.
 Ensembles and studio instruction are also available.

 Music Education

-The music education concentration includes courses in music education, music history, and music theory courses.
+The music education concentration includes courses in music education, musicology, and analysis courses.
 Courses within the Woodring College of Education are permissible, as well.
 Ensembles and studio instruction are also available.
 The thesis can be a written project, a recital, or a conducting practicum.

 Goals